The best new shows and movies streaming this week on Netflix, Disney Plus, HBO Max, and more

 Check out our regularly-updated guide to the best Netflix shows.

 Looking for something else to watch?
-Check out our list of the best shows on Apple TV Plus.
+Check out our list of the best shows on Disney Plus.

 Will Salmon is the Streaming Editor for GamesRadar+.
 He has been writing about film, TV, comics, and music for more than 15 years, which is quite a long time if you stop and think about it.
 At Future he launched the scary movie magazine Horrorville, relaunched Comic Heroes, and has written for every issue of SFX magazine for well over a decade.
 His music writing has appeared in The Quietus, MOJO, Electronic Sound, Clash, and loads of other places too.